Push2Run Setup

 Status reporting

-Status at bottom of the main window and systray icon confirms when the connection is active
+Status at bottom of the main window and systray icon confirms when connection is active

 Status reporting

-Status at bottom of the main window and systray icon confirms when the connection is active
+Status at bottom of the main window and systray icon confirms when connection is active

 Misc. notes